-A structured investment is a combination investment that includes fixed income and derivatives.
+A structured product investment is a combination investment that includes fixed income and derivatives.
 Usually they are used as a hedge.
 A Hedge is a position that offsets the risk of some other position.
 Say you feel that you have a lot of stocks right now.
 By hedging, you limit the risk in that investment.

 Income generated by these investments needs to “guarantee” against losses.
 These fixed-income products are commonly government bonds (including STRIPS or Zeros), corporate bonds, or CDs.

 The income purchases options from the fixed income investments or the amount above the fixed income need to guarantee no loss.
 These options expire worthless if the index is flat or goes down, but pay if the index goes up.

 Therefore, there is only upside and you don’t have a risk of losing your principle.
 When the underlying index does well, you benefit.
 If it tanks, your options expire worthless, but you don’t lose any money!
 (Except expenses are eating away all the while.)

 Let’s look closer to see this in action.